matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 ## Block processing time

 Transactions are processed immediately by the operator and added to blocks, which are then generated.
-Once the system operation will become fully decentralised, block time will take a couple of seconds, as the involved entities need to achieve consensus.
+Once the system operation will become fully decentralized, block time will take a couple of seconds, as the involved entities need to achieve consensus.

 Batch time, in general, depends on the system activity - the more active the system has, the faster we <em>seal</em> a batch.
 There are several criteria for sealing a block, which we defer from explaining in detail here, as the system is still under testing and